slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Flattery is the infantry of negotiation."
 -- Lord Chandos [1872]*

+> *"People may or may not say what they mean but they always say something designed to get what they want."
+-- David Mamet [1947]*

 > *"When asking for help, appeal to people’s self-interest, never to their mercy or gratitude."
 -- Robert Greene [1959]*

-> *"People may or may not say what they mean but they always say something designed to get what they want."
--- David Mamet*

 However always strive to achieve a win-win situation.
 When both sides don’t take what they need from it, the deal may fall.
 The most dangerous negotiation is the one you don’t know you’re in.